hemanthhari04/hemanthhari04/README.md

 <div align="left">

-- 🌱 I'm currently learning **I’m currently learning Advanced VLSI Design and Verification, with a strong focus on SystemVerilog, UVM, and RTL-to-GDSII flow using Cadence EDA tools like Genus, Innovus, Tempus, and Virtuoso.
+- 🌱 I'm currently learning ** Advanced VLSI Design and Verification, with a strong focus on SystemVerilog, UVM, and RTL-to-GDSII flow using Cadence EDA tools like Genus, Innovus, Tempus, and Virtuoso.
 I’m enhancing my expertise in digital logic design, synthesis, timing analysis, and physical implementation, while also gaining hands-on experience in functional verification, testbench creation, and FPGA prototyping.
 Additionally, I’m exploring low-power design techniques and timing optimization for efficient ASIC development.**

 </div>